Ultra-Fast Nuclear Detonation Pictures 10-nanosecond long images taken 1 millisecond after various nuclear explosions

 The Hiroshima and Nagasaki bombs barely show up at this scale, and together they killed over 200,000 people.
 The average US and Russian bombs are tiny smudges.
 Even the mega-bombs exploded by the United States are dwarfed by Ivan.
 If the full sized version had been detonated over the city of Ontario in Southern California the zone of total destruction would have been 100 miles in diameter, as indicated by the yellow circle in the following image:

 Los Angeles and all of it's surrounding cities would have been wiped from the face of the earth, killing fifteen million people in the blink of an eye.

 I hope you have found this page interesting.
-It was not intended to defend nuclear weapons, nor to argue against them; just to provide a little information about them.
+It was not intended to defend nuclear weapons, nor argue against them.
+It's just to provide a little information about them.

 (Click on main site to browse 70 other topics ranging from exotic kaleidoscope designs to the strange world of lucid dreaming.)